 Obesity is most commonly caused by a combination of excessive food intake, lack of physical activity, and genetic susceptibility.
 A few cases are caused primarily by genes, endocrine disorders, medication or mental disorder.
 The view that obese people have a greater energy expenditure than their normal counterparts due to the energy required to maintain an increased body mass.

-Historical attitudes etymology
+Historical attitudes etymology:

 Obesity has thus historically been viewed as a sign of wealth and prosperity.
 It was common among high officials in Europe in the Middle Ages and the Renaissance as well as in Ancient East Asian civilizations in the 17th centuries, English medical author Tobias Venner is credited with being one of the first to refer to the term as a societal disease in a published English language book.
 With the onset of the industrial revolution, it was realized that the military and economic might of nations were dependent on both the body the body size and strength of their soldiers and workers.
 Increasing the average body mass index from what is now considered underweight to what is now the normal range played a significant role in the development of industrialized societies.